-On December 5, 2007, AppTec, Inc. received 2 tubes, each containing 8 mL of "hES cells grown with mouse embryonic fibroblast feeder cells," frozen on dry ice and designated for use in this assay.
-The test article was stored at $\leq$ -60°C until the assay was initiated.
+On July 25, 2007, AppTec, Inc. received 2 tubes each containing 8 mL of "hES cells grown with mouse embryonic fibroblast feeder cells," frozen on dry ice and designated for use in this assay.
+The test article was stored at or below -60°C and placed on hold pending the receipt of further information from the client.
+On July 26, 2007, the test article was released from hold and continued to be stored at \leq -60°C until the assay was initiated.

-On the day of inoculation, the test article was thawed using a $37\pm2^{\circ}\text{C}$ waterbath and subjected to one additional freeze/thaw cycle using a dry ice/ethanol bath and a $37\pm2^{\circ}\text{C}$ waterbath.
+On August 17,2007, the test article was thawed using a $37\pm2^{\circ}$ C waterbath and subjected to an additional freeze/thaw cycle using a dry ice/ethanol bath and a $37\pm2^{\circ}$ C waterbath.
 The test article was clarified by low-speed centrifugation and was placed on ice until the time of inoculation.